 In our 2016/17 Member Perspective Survey #2, our members signalled that they were keen to support future projects.
-Here are just some of projects that members thought would be a good or great idea for Hepburn Wind:
+Here are just some of projects that members thought would be a good or great idea for Hepburn Wind.

-Check out our exciting new projects below!
+Check out our portfolio below!

 A new community solar bulk-buy will be launching in March 2018 for Hepburn Shire residents.
 Organised by the not-for-profit Hub Foundation and supported by Hepburn Wind and the Hepburn Shire Council, this project is a great way for residents to go solar.

 The bulk-buy offers an affordable and easy option for those interested in getting their own PV system.
 If you would like to be contacted when the project is about to commence, register your interest here.

 The Hepburn Solar Bulk-Buy will also support selected community groups to go solar for free.
 If your community group would like to find out more contact Jo Kaptein at email@example.com.